Zach Rogers

 Zachary Knight Rogers (born November 22, 1990) is an American former professional football wide receiver.
 He was signed by the New York Jets of the National Football League (NFL) as an undrafted free agent in 2013.
 He played college football for the Tennessee Volunteers.

-Early years
+Early life

 Rogers attended Lipscomb Academy in Nashville, Tennessee.
 He was selected to the Knoxville News-Sentinel's Top 20 Prospects in Tennessee list following his 2008 season in high school.
 He was selected twice to the All-State by Tennessee Football Coaches and Tennessee Sports Writers associations.
 He was selected as the Region 5-3A Player of the Year.
 He earned Middle Tennessee's National Football Foundation Scholar Athlete Award as senior in high school.
 He was selected to the first-team All-Region in junior season while helping his David Lipscomb High school football team to the Class 3A state championship.
 While at high school, he set school track and field records in six events.
 He was considered a three-star recruit by Rivals.com.